rohithdubba/FarmLead-Assesment/README.md

 Manual Testing :

-The excel file "Testcase document" has all the Test Cases with the steps and the status .
+The excel file "FarmLead_Testcase.xlsx" has all the Test Cases with the steps and the status .

 AutomationTesting :

-The Zip File FarmLeadAssesment has the maven project with the automation code.
+The Zip File FarmLeadAssesment has the maven project with the automation code for th test cases Tc006&.

 DownLoad the zipfile and extract the folder.